xrdocs/design/_blogs/2022-12-01-cst-routed-optical-2_0.md

 ```

 ## Model-Driven Configuration using OpenConfig Models
-Starting on Release 2.0 all IOS-XR routers supporting ZR/ZR+ optics can be
+Starting on Release 2.0 all IOS-XR 7.7.1+ routers supporting ZR/ZR+ optics can be
 configured using OpenConfig models.
 Provisioning utilizes the openconfig-terminal-device
 model and its extensions to the openconfig-platform model to support DWDM configuration
 parameters.
-Below is an example of an OpenConfig payload to configure a ZR/ZR+ optics port with a
+Below is an example of an OpenConfig payload to configure ZR/ZR+ optics port 0/0/0/20 with a
 300G trunk rate with frequency 195.20 THz.